 Misinterpreting body language or tone of voice

-It is important to be empathetic, patient and respectful when talking to someone who has dementia.
+It is important to be empathetic, patient and respectful when talking to someone who is living with dementia.
 Holding a conversation can be difficult, as dementia affects a person’s ability to recall and process what is being said.
 These tips will help you communicate in a more meaningful way:

 • Slow down

-Being patient will help you communicate better with anyone who has dementia.
+Being patient will help you communicate better with anyone who is living with dementia.
 Those with cognitive impairments need time to process their thoughts.
 By slowing down, you’ll create an environment where you both feel less stressed, more relaxed and able to express yourselves.